laravel-restive/restive-docs/content/30_query_parsers/5_queryparser_formats/_index.md

 ## PUT/DELETE routes

-PUT (update) and DELETE routes don;t allow for query parameters in the url.
-In these cases we need to add the Restive query parameters into the body of the request.
+PUT (update) and DELETE routes can add query parameters to the URL just like GET routes above, although some options may not be meaningful in these contexts.

-We also need to ensure that those query parameters don;t clash with any model fields we maight be passing in the request (for model updates).

-In these cases we can add a **@parser** field to the request body.

 Again, given the route